Code-Institute-Submissions/milestone-project1/README.md

 ### [Videos Page](https://github.com/colmcallan/milestone-project1/blob/master/html/videos.html)
 - In this section, the user can view several extrememly popular and well known singles from the band and experience what they're like live.
 - Originally the layout for this was to have a three video carousel, however, through testing on several mobile devices it wasn't suited for anything smaller than a tablet for usability with the right/left selection for videos and i went back to basics with the current format.
-- Again we have a booking call to action option for the user as this is the second time they will have listened to the band on the website and it's to re-inforce the home page message of booking the band for whatever their booking is for.
+- We have a booking call to action option for the user as this is the second time they will have listened to the band on the website and it's to re-inforce the home page message of booking the band for whatever their booking is for.

 ### [Albums Page](https://github.com/colmcallan/milestone-project1/blob/master/html/albums.html)
 - This is where the user can see all albums of the original band members and each album artwork is linked directly to purchase the album on itunes.
--

 ### [Tour Page](https://github.com/colmcallan/milestone-project1/blob/master/tour.html)
 - This is where fans and potential new fans can book the band during their upcoming tour and view sold out dates and available dates to book in the location.
 - The booking modal on this site was used from w3schools band section for bootstrap and changed to suit the theme of my webpage and design.